Breathing Techniques for Anxiety

-While you're slow breathing, you can also scan your body for anywhere you're holding tension.
-Typical places are your lips, jaw and shoulders.
+While you're slowly breathing, you can also scan your body for anywhere you're holding tension.
+Typical places are your lips, jaw, and shoulders.
 With each slow out-breath, allow the tension you're holding to flow out, and relaxation to flow in.

 Deep Breathing or Slow Breathing?

 People often think you should use deep breathing exercises for anxiety, but focusing on slow breathing is easier.
 Using a slow breathing approach is also less likely to induce deep breathing anxiety that many people feel when told to take depth breath.

 Slow breathing is one of the best breathing techniques for panic attacks because it helps slow your heart rate, and naturally calms all of the body systems involved in your body's fight-flight-or-freeze response (what produces panic attacks).
 Because the basic slow breathing technique outlined above is very simple, you won't forget the instructions when you're in the midst of a panic attack.

 If you'd like to learn several different meditation breathing techniques, you might consider trying alternate nostril breathing.
 This is also a very simple, natural breathing technique for managing stress and anxiety.

 Close one nostril by placing your finders gently over it.
 Breathe out, then in, through the uncovered nostril.
 After each breath cycle, switch sides (a breath cycle is one out-breath and one in-breath).
 Do one out-breath, followed by one in-breath through each nostril, leading with your out-breath.